imanmalekfar/imaxtor/README.md

 Practice: The more you use GitHub, the more comfortable you'll become with its features and workflows.
 Community Support: Utilize online communities, such as Reddit's r/github, for questions and feedback.
 - **RAMP**: An open-source software suite for stochastic simulation, which can be found on GitHub.
-- **Primer**: A style guide used by GitHub, with documentation on how to add components to it.
+- **Primer**: A style guide used by GitHub, with documentation on how to add component

-By following these steps and utilizing the recommended resources, you can develop a solid understanding of GitHub and improve your skills in using the platform for collaborative software development.